You are here

 4.1.5 Intermediate Rate Eligibility

-Intermediate Rate disability pension is paid to compensate a veteran, member of the Forces, member of a Peacekeeping Force, or Australian mariner, who, because of incapacity resulting from eligible service, is unable to resume or continue in paid work for:
+Intermediate Rate Disability Compensation Payment is paid to compensate a veteran, member of the Forces, member of a Peacekeeping Force, or Australian mariner, who, because of incapacity resulting from eligible service, is unable to resume or continue in paid work for:

 - 50 per cent or more of normal time, or